Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 The third stylesheet was pretty easy.
 It was very similar to the no-styles stylesheet; with a few different color options.
 My stylesheets will definitely change once I begin adding toggles; although, I'm not sure how it will change.
 I used the same principles from above about not searching up stuff I don't know, but rather finding it.

 **Fourth Stylesheet**
+The fourth stylesheet was also very similar to the second and third.
+I used a grid display; however, I think there might be a better approach to mimic the behavior of the W3Schools Stylesheet 4 that is listed.
+I'm going to invest this a bit further, but first, I plan to learn how to toggle between stylesheets.